khanlab/hippunfold/docs/contributing/contributing.md

 3. To run Hippunfold on Graham as a member of the Khan lab, please configure the [neuroglia-helpers](https://github.com/khanlab/neuroglia-helpers) with the khanlab profile.

-4. Set an environment variable in your bash profile (~/.bash_profile) with the location of the trained models.
+4. To avoid having to download trained models (see section [below](#deep-learning-nnu-net-model-files)), you can set an environment variable in your bash profile (~/.bash_profile) with the location of the trained models.
 For Khan lab's members, the following line must be add to the bash profile file:

         export HIPPUNFOLD_CACHE_DIR="/project/6050199/akhanf/opt/hippunfold_trained_models"